-Plaintiff avers that on 30 April 2019, she was pulled over by two police officers who were acting in the course and scope of their employment.
-The two police officers arrested Plaintiff in full view of the members of the public.
-Plaintiff was suspected of dealing or buying drugs as one of the police officers told the Plaintiff that she came out of a property belonging to a drug dealer.
+The plaintiff avers that on 30 April 2019, she was pulled over by two police officers who were acting in the course and scope of their employment.
+The two police officers arrested the Plaintiff in full view of the members of the public.
+The plaintiff was suspected of dealing or buying drugs as one of the police officers told the Plaintiff that she came out of a property belonging to a drug dealer.
 Plaintiff denied the accusations however, despite denying it the two police officers arrested and handcuffed Plaintiff at the scene.
 It is imperative to note that Plaintiff is a sales representative and only delivered a quotation at the said property for one of her clients.

 The court held that in respect of the circumstances, an amount of R540 000.00 (five hundred and forty thousand rands) would constitute sufficient solatium for the Plaintiff’s injured feelings.
 In this matter, Plaintiff’s dignity was desecrated by the arresting officers and Plaintiff was deeply hurt by the incident which was evident in court and by her tearfulness.